James Ogilvy, 1st Earl of Airlie1

 M, #17149

 Gavin Drummond was the son of James Drummond.
+He married Clementina Graham, daughter of Alexander Graham of Duntrune.

-Gavin Drummond lived at Keltie, Perthshire, Scotland.1
+He lived at Keltie, Perthshire, ScotlandG.1

 Child of Gavin Drummond and Clementina Graham